 On several occasions, doing his job resulted in Jack found himself behind Japanese lines.
 His only means of escape was to give the truck the gas and smash through Japanese roadblocks until he reached the American lines.
 On one occasion, Capt.
 Arthur Burholt gave Jack and Mule a bottle of scotch for C Company.
 Burholt told them where the tanks were supposed to be.
 When they got there, the two soldiers realized that they were a half-mile behind enemy lines.
 Jack told Mule to drive and that he would man the machine gun on the jeep.
 They made it back to their own lines without incident.

 Jack also recalled that he and Mule had become friends with a Naval Chief.
 While they were in Mariveles, the chief took them into tunnels and showed them cans and cans of food, and allowed them to take what they could carry.
-The longer the Americans fought food became the major issue for them.
+The longer the Americans fought food became a major issue for them.
 Jack stated that one day a truck arrived in their bivouac with a hindquarter of meat on it.
 They realized that this meat came from one of the horses of the 26th U. S. Calvary, Filipino Scouts.
 They were happy to have meat.
 According to Jack, the soldiers also would attempt to catch iguanas.
 They would dig a hole and put the chicken in it as bait.
 When an iguana crawled into the hole, they would catch it, cook it, and eat its tail.

 At some point, Jack was hospitalized at Hospital #2 at Cabcaben, Bataan.
 Why he was hospitalized is not known, but it is known he had been released and returned to HQ Company before the surrender.